People in Pennsylvania ask how to apply for short-term disability for different reasons.

 Women must purchase short-term disability for pregnancy before conception.
 Pennsylvania maternity leave laws provide for unpaid job-protected time off for parents, making this requirement crucial for new mothers.

-If you purchase short-term disability while pregnant, two policy exclusions will eliminate maternity leave benefits associated with your current baby.
+If you purchase coverage when already pregnant, two policy exclusions will eliminate maternity leave benefits associated with your current baby.

 PA Premium Costs